-3.17.1 Bodywork may deflect no more than 5mm vertically when a 500N load is applied vertically to it 700mm forward of the front wheel centre line and 625mm from the car centre line.
+- 3.17.1 Bodywork may deflect no more than 5mm vertically when a 500N load is applied vertically to it 700mm forward of the front wheel centre line and 625mm from the car centre line.
 The load will be applied in a downward direction using a 50mm diameter ram and an adapter 300mm long and 150mm wide.
-Teams must supply the latter when such a test is deemed necessary.

-- 3.17.2 Bodywork may deflect no more than 10mm vertically when a 500N load is applied vertically to it 400mm forward of the rear wheel centre line and 650mm from the car centre line.
-The load will be applied in a downward direction using a 50mm diameter ram and an adapter of the same size, Teams must supply the latter when such a test is deemed necessary. - 3.17.3 Bodywork may deflect by no more than one degree horizontally when a load of 1000N is applied simultaneously to its extremities in a rearward direction 780mm above the reference plane and 130mm behind the rear wheel centre line. - 3.17.4 In order to ensure that the requirements of Article 3.15 are respected, the FIA reserves the right to introduce further load/deflection tests on any part of the bodywork which appears to be (or is suspected of), moving whilst the car is in motion.
+Teams must supply the latter when such a test is deemed necessary. - 3.17.2 Bodywork may deflect no more than 10mm vertically when a 500N load is applied vertically to it 450mm forward of the rear wheel centre line and 650mm from the car centre line.
+The load will be applied in a downward direction using a 50mm diameter ram and an adapter of the same size, Teams must supply the latter when such a test is deemed necessary. - 3.17.3 Bodywork may deflect by no more than one degree horizontally when a load of 1000N is applied simultaneously to its extremities in a rearward direction 780mm above the reference plane and 130mm behind the rear wheel centre line. - 3.17.4 Bodywork may deflect no more than 5mm vertically when a 500N load is applied vertically to it at a point which lies on the car centre line and 380mm rearward of the front wheel centre line.
+The load will be applied in an upward direction using a 50mm diameter ram, teams will be required to supply a suitable adapter when such a test is deemed necessary. - 3.17.5 The uppermost aerofoil element lying behind the rear wheel centre line may deflect no more than 5mm horizontally when a 500N load is applied horizontally.
+The load will be applied 800mm above the reference plane at three separate points which lie on the car centre line and 250mm either side of it.
+The loads will be applied in an rearward direction using a suitable 25mm wide adapter which must be supplied by the relevant team. - 3.17.6 In order to ensure that the requirements of Article 3.15 are respected, the FIA reserves the right to introduce further load/deflection tests on any part of the bodywork which appears to be (or is suspected of), moving whilst the car is in motion.

-ARTICLE 4 : WEIGHT
+ARTICLE 4: WEIGHT

-4.1 Minimum weight :
+4.1 Minimum weight:

-The weight of the car must not be less than 605 kg during the qualifying practice session and no less than 600 kg at all other times during the Event.
+The weight of the car must not be less than 605kg during the qualifying practice session and no less than 600kg at all other times during the Event.

-4.2 Ballast :
+4.2 Ballast: